Where to Stay in Lisbon - A Local’s Neighborhood Guide

 Solar do Castelo - Located inside the castle grounds, this four-star hotel oozes character with exposed stone walls, wooden ceilings, and antique furniture. $250-350 USD.

-Pousada de Alfama Located just opposite the Miradouro das Portas do Sol, this 4-star hotel offers rooms with fantastic views and pleasant accents.
+Pousada de Alfama — Located just opposite the Miradouro das Portas do Sol, this 4-star hotel has nice rooms with fantastic views.
 In the entrance courtyard, a huge work by local artist Bordalo II welcomes guests. $150-250 USD.

 Mouraria Lisboa Hotel - Small and simple but charming enough.
-The rooms here are airy and there’s a pleasant communal patio.
+The rooms here get good ventilation and there’s a pleasant communal patio.
 The location, at the beginning of Mouraria and just outside of Aflama, is only a 10 minute walk to the Rossio train station. $100 USD.

 Other neighborhoods to consider